-Bed throws are one of the most important things to think about come the cold months.
+Throws are one of the most important things to think about come the cold months.
 It's important to make your home including your bedroom warm and cosy.
-Sure, it’s great to be lazing by the fire in the living room after a hearty evening meal, but come bed time, you want to cuddle up and be warm all night at home.
+Sure, it’s great to be lazing by the fire in the living room after a hearty evening meal, but come bedtime, you want to cuddle up and be warm all night.

-Your bedroom is your home retreat, and in winter it’s your haven of comfort and warmth.
+This room is your retreat, and in winter it’s your haven of comfort and warmth.
 So make sure this room is as inviting and relaxing as possible.
-Use colour and texture for luxury throws and other home furnishings and accessories to make your bedroom the warmest room in your home.
-All you have to do is add a gorgeous cover to your bed that’s beautiful and begs you to cuddle up in it.
+Use colour and texture for luxury throws and other decor furniture to make your personal space the warmest room in your house.
+All you have to do is add a gorgeous bedcover that’s beautiful and begs you to cuddle up in it.

-The secret to the perfect bed blanket is definitely in the fabric you choose.
-Let’s take a look at bed covers.
-We give you all the information you need on how you can shop for and choose the right one to transform your bedroom into a cosy retreat.
+The secret to the perfect blankets is definitely in the fabric you choose.
+Let’s take a look at bedding.
+We give you all the information you need on how you can choose the right one to transform your room into a cosy retreat.

-Yes, they are another layer on our beds to keep us warm when it’s cold outside.
-But what exactly are bed throws UK?
-Where do they fit on the bedding trail?
+Yes, they are another layer to keep us warm in bed when it’s cold outside.
+But what exactly are they?
+Where do they fit on the décor trail?

 A throw is something you literally throw over you when you’re cold.
-You’ve got sheets over mattresses, followed by blankets and a duvet and you may also have a bedspread that doubles up as something on your beds to keep you warm.
-But if you feel an extra chill coming on, that’s when you toss over one of these handy home accessories and let them come into their own.
+You’ve got bedding – sheets over mattresses, followed by blankets and a duvet and you may also have a bedspread that doubles up as something on your bed to keep you warm.
+But if you feel an extra chill coming on, that’s when you toss over one of these handy decor accessories and let them come into their own.

 • That extra layer on your bed when the temperature drops.

-• Smaller in size than a blanket and a king size bed cover, but larger than you’d expect.
+• Smaller than blankets and king size covers, but larger than you’d expect.
 It has to keep you warm, so it can’t be miniscule.
-Around 50x60 inches is a good size to choose.
+Around 50x60 inches is a good estimate.

-• A stylish addition to your bedding – so make sure you choose the right fabric, colour and pattern.
+• A stylish addition to your room – so make sure you choose the right fabric, colour and pattern.

-• A versatile option for a bed covering.
-Throw it over yourself while you’re reading on top of the bed, or leave it over the bed for extra warmth on a cold winter night.
+• A versatile option.
+Throw it over yourself while you’re reading on top of the bed, or leave it over the bed or your mattress for extra warmth on a cold winter night.

 • Bedspreads are usually lightweight covers.
-We often talk about quilted bedspreads, as these are one of the most popular coverings that we use to decorate a bedroom.
-This particular covering has to be a size that is large enough to cover the entire bed, pillows included.
+We often talk about quilted bedspreads, as these are one of the most popular coverings that we use to decorate a room to sleep in.
+This particular covering has to be large enough to cover the entire bed, pillows included.
 When you are ready for bed, you usually double bedspreads over at the foot of the bed before climbing in under the duvet.
-In summer you can use your bed spread instead of a duvet – people usually put it on their beds over a flat sheet.
+In summer you can use it instead of a duvet – people usually put it on their beds over a flat sheet.

-• A throw, whether you’re talking about one for the sofa or a bed throw blanketis another super decorative element for your home.
-In the case of bed throws, they also double up as a great source of extra warmth.
-This décor item is a smaller size than your other covers for beds or blankets, and it’s perfect to toss over the end of the bed, too.
-If you prefer, you can drape it over a chair next to the bed so that it’s easy to reach for and put over yourself or put on the bed if you wake up feeling cold during the night.
+• A throw, whether you’re talking about one for the sofa or bedspreadsis another super decorative element for your home.
+In the case of throws, they also double up as a great source of extra warmth when you’re sitting on the sofa.
+This décor accessory is a smaller size than your other covers for beds or blankets, and it’s perfect to toss over the end of the bed as well as a sofa, too.
+If you prefer, you can drape it over a chair so that it’s easy to reach for and put over yourself if you wake up feeling cold during the night.

-• Blankets, on the other hand, are warm, smaller bedding accessories that are not used for decorative purposes.
-These are used as part of the bedding to keep you warm and snug.
+• Blankets, on the other hand, are warm, smaller decor pieces that are not used for decorative purposes.

-Bed covers are right on trend for winter right now and it’s easy to understand why.
-The focus is on combining comfort, warmth and style to create a really cosy sanctuary.
-And these gorgeous home décor accessories give some extra panache.
+Covers are right on trend for winter right now and it’s easy to understand why.
+The focus for bedding is on combining comfort, warmth and style to create a really cosy sanctuary for girls and boys, men and women.
+And these gorgeous home décor pieces give some extra panache.
 Let’s face it.
-People love to keep their home warm and inviting, especially when it’s cold outside.
+People love to keep their bedrooms warm and inviting, especially when it’s cold outside.

-Colours and textures for bedroom décor are soft and nurturing.
-Fabrics are luxurious and comfortable – faux fur covers and those products made from cosy fleece are very popular right now for the winter months.
+Colours and textures for bedrooms are soft and nurturing.
+Bedding fabrics are luxurious and comfortable – faux fur covers and those items made from cosy fleece are very popular right now for the winter months.

-Hues reflect our individual personalities – so when you’re considering what to use to decorate your bedroom, think about soft, soothing earthy tones and neutrals like white and grey.
-Greens are making a come back in the home, in natural shades that are calming and remind us of being surrounded by nature.
+Hues reflect our individual personalities – so when you’re considering what to use to decorate your bedrooms, think about bedding in soft, soothing earthy tones and neutrals like white and grey.
+Greens are making a comeback in decor, in natural shades that are calming and remind us of being surrounded by nature.

-If you need some more advice on colour choices, read our informative blog on colour, fabrics and emotions.
+If you need some more advice on colour choices for bedding, read our informative blog on colour, fabrics and emotions.

-Other shades that offer extra comfort include orange, caramel, burgundy and moss green.
+Other shades that offer extra comfort to add include orange, caramel, burgundy and moss green.

-Patterns on fabric are also big in home décor currently, in a choice of subtle designs or experimental mixes of pattern on pattern.
+Patterns on fabric are also big in interior décor currently, in a choice of subtle designs or experimental mixes of pattern on pattern.

-• Make sure it’s easy to clean: Shop for a new bed cover in a fabric that’s safe to machine wash and dries quickly.
+• Make sure it’s easy to clean: Select a new cover in a fabric that’s safe to machine wash and dries quickly.

 • Make it hypoallergenic: Even if you don’t have sensitive skin, hypoallergenic fabrics will also prevent dust mites and other irritations.

-• Choose a fabric that is sustainable: We spend a lot of time sleeping, so we need to make sure our bedding is made from eco-friendly materials.
+• Choose a fabric that is sustainable: We spend a lot of time sleeping, so we need to make sure our linen is made from eco-friendly materials.
 When you shop, go for organic,sustainable fibres or recycled fabrics.
-And make sure they are globally certified (read our blog on certified fabrics).
+And make sure they are globally certified (view our blog on certified fabrics).

 Cotton

-Believe it or not, we sleep better with this type of fabric cover-up than any other kind, wool included.
+Believe it or not, we sleep better with this type of fabric bed throw than any other kind.
 That's because this fabric is thermal; it's warm in winter and cool in summer.
 It's also 100% natural, sustainable, hypoallergenic, durable and biodegradable.
 Best of all, shades and designs print vibrantly on cotton.
-This is why we use cotton for every type of product, from dresses to bedding and home accessories like cushions.
+This is why we use cotton for every type of product, from dresses to linen and decor such as cushions.

-As they're lightweight, cotton throws aren't considered as heavy bedding for the home.
+As they're lightweight, these throws aren't considered heavy for interior décor use.
 They're not only light; they’re also breathable and don't shrink in the wash.
-Read all about this sustainable, organic fabric (ie organic fabric) here.
+Check out this sustainable, organic fabric (ie organic fabric) here.

 maake’s cotton choices